ChjMa/Please-give-me-a-five-star-rating/README.md

 <iframe src="assest/uni-1.html" width="800" height="400" frameborder="0"></iframe>

+Also, we can see the distribution of n_steps as below:

 <iframe src="assest/uni-2.html" width="800" height="400" frameborder="0"></iframe>

 ### Bivariate Analysis ###

+Below is the mean of the ratings at every minute interval:

 <iframe src="assest/bi-1.html" width="800" height="400" frameborder="0"></iframe>

+We can see that the mean of ratings does not strictly decrease as the minutes increase, meaning that some customers are willing to give a high rating to the meals that take more time and are more exquisite.

+Next, we can see the mean of the n_steps at every minute intervals:

 <iframe src="assest/bi-2.html" width="800" height="400" frameborder="0"></iframe>

+We can see that the steps increase as the minutes increase, but slower after 20 minutes are taken.

 ### Aggregation Analysis ###

+Here is the detailed pivot table of the minutes interval and the ratings.

 | minutes_interval   |   count |    mean |
 |:-------------------|--------:|--------:|